gbv/jskos-server/README.md

 ## Install

 ### Docker
 The easiest way to install and use JSKOS Server is with Docker and Docker Compose.
-Please refer to the [documentation on Docker Hub](https://hub.docker.com/r/coliconc/jskos-server) for more information and instructions.
+Please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for more information and instructions.

 ### Dependencies
 You need Node.js 14 or later to run jskos-server (16 recommended).
 You need to have access to a [MongoDB database](https://docs.mongodb.com/manual/installation/).